AlekOmOm/Svelte-learning-notes/README.md

 # Svelte Learning Notes (with Vite and Svelte 5 Runes)

-This collection of notes provides a beginner-friendly guide to learning Svelte, focusing on projects set up with Vite and utilizing the Svelte 5 Runes API for reactivity and props.
+my collection of notes on basics of Svelte, with focus on:

+-  project setup (Vite)
+-  Runes API ($state, $props)

 ## Learning Path